austrianredcross/stopp-corona-android/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: 🐞 Fehler Melden
+name: 🐞 Bug Report
-about: Melde einen Fehler in der App
+about: Report a bug or problem in the app
 ---

-## Beschreibung
+## Description

-[Was ist passiert]
+[What hapepned]

-## Reproduktionsschritte
+## Reproduction steps

-1. [Erster Schritt]
+1. [First step]
-2. [Zweiter Schritt]
+2. [Second step]
 3. etc.

-Gute Informationen die uns helfen:
+Additional helpful information:

 - Screenshots
-- Versionsnummer der App
+- Version of the app

-## Was hättest du erwartet?
+## What did you expect

-[Was denkst du hätte passieren sollen]
+[What you think should have happened]